-In our policy design, we, in general, have taken the ability 'to transform the scientific and technological findings into economical and social benefit' as the innovation ability.
-To be prim and precise, it can be said that we have modified the definition of 'innovation' concept, proposed by OECD, to some extent.
+In the design of Turkey's Science and Technology Policy, the ability 'to transform the scientific and technological findings into economical and social benefit' has been taken as the innovation ability.
+To be prim and precise, it can be said that the definition of 'innovation' concept proposed by OECD has been modified to some extent.

-As it is known, as a concept, 'innovation' denotes both a process and its result.
 According to the definition proposed by OECD (1992; 1993), innovation, as a process, involves "the transformation of an idea into a marketable product or service, a new or improved manufacturing or distribution process, or a new method of social service."
-On the other hand, when the word 'innovation' is used to refer to new or improved product, equipment or service, which is successful on the market, it denotes the result of the process.

-In the definition, the emphasis, either as a process or as a result, is on the 'marketability'.
+In the definition, the emphasis is on the 'marketability'.
 The created innovation can be incremental or radical, but it has to be marketable.

 Another remarkable point in the definition is that there has not been any implication on the 'idea'.
 The idea, as long as a marketable result is obtained, can be related to conventional technologies as well as be related to advanced or high technologies.
 It can never even be related to technology.
-Nevertheless, in our era, scientific and technological contents of almost all products, methods, or services, which will be the subject for an innovation process, have increased considerably and, it seems that, are increasing continuously on the basis of generic technologies.
-Under these circumstances, innovation process itself is increasingly becoming more linked to technology and, of course, to science as the source of modern technology.
-As a recently issued OECD Report has cited (OECD, 1998b):
+Nevertheless, in our era, scientific and technological contents of almost all products, methods, or services, which will probably be the subject for an innovation process, have increased considerably and, it seems that, are increasing continuously on the basis of generic technologies such as information technology, advanced material technologies and new biotechnology.
+Many evidences of this fact can be found in all the fields of economic activity but the most striking ones can be seen in agricultural sector (for some remarkable examples from agricultural sector of Israel see Box I).
+Under these circumstances, innovation process itself is increasingly becoming more linked to technology and, of course, to science as the source of modern technology.7